clayne/hacktical-c/README.md

 The repository is set up for sponsoring via Stripe and Liberapay, alternatively you may use BTC (bitcoin:18k7kMcvPSSSzQtJ6hY5xxCt5U5p45rbuh) or ETH (0x776001F33F6Fc07ce9FF70187D5c034DCb429811).

 ## Why C?
-The reason I believe C is and always will be important is that it stands in a class of its own as a mostly portable assembler language, offering similar levels of freedom.
+The reason I believe C is and always will be important is that it stands in a class of its own as a mostly portable assembler, offering similar levels of freedom.

 C doesn't try very hard to prevent you from making mistakes.
 It has few opinions about your code and happily assumes that you know exactly what you're doing.
 Freedom with responsibility.

 These days; many programmers would recommend choosing a stricter language, regardless of the problem being solved.
-Most of those programmers wouldn't trust themselves with the kind of freedom C offers, and many haven't even bothered to learn the language properly.
+Most of those programmers wouldn't trust themselves with the kind of freedom C offers, and many haven't bothered to learn the language properly.

 Since the foundation of the digital revolution, including the Internet was built using C; it gets the blame for many problems that are more due to our immaturity in designing and building complicated software than about programming languages.